brownplt/B2T2/TableAPI.md

 ### Description

 This function returns the first `n` rows of the table based on position.
 It is useful for quickly testing if your table has the right type of data in it.
-For negative values of `n`, this function returns all rows except the last `n` rows. [cite pandas]
+For negative values of `n`, this function returns all rows except the last `n` rows.

 ### Note